Exploring the Edible Cannabis World with Margaret Thomas

 Through her Bite Me Cannabis Club, Margaret fosters a private, supportive space where edible lovers can:

-“Our kitchens are the best dispensaries when we know what we’re doing.”
+“Our kitchens are the best dispensaries when we know what we’re doing,” she says.

 Conclusion: Empowerment Through Edibles

-This conversation with Margaret Thomas reminds us that cannabis is more than a product — it’s a practice.
+This conversation with Margaret Thomas reminds us that cannabis is more than a product—it’s a practice.
 By learning to dose, store, and infuse with care, we gain deeper control over our health and enjoyment.
-And in a world that still limits access, these skills are a form of empowerment.
+In a world that still limits access, these skills are a form of empowerment.